-The top 10 achieving students within each cohort per task will be recognised with a positive letter home and a CODE plus in Sentral, contributing to the whole school positive reward system.
+The top 3-5 achieving students within each class per task will be recognised with CODE+ for Academic Achievement on the App which will generate a positive letter home.
 These are to be issued at the same time as the cohort feedback is issued to students.
-Head Teacher discretion at which staff member is to complete this administration within the faculty.